GCSE Economics: International Trade and the Global Economy

 Balance of Payments

-The balance of payments is a record of all economic transactions between residents of a country and the rest of the world.
+The balance of payments is a record of all economic transactions between residents of a country and the rest of the world over a specific period.
 It consists of two main accounts:

-A positive balance indicates that a country exports more than it imports, while a negative balance shows the opposite.
+A positive balance indicates that a country exports more than it imports, while a negative balance indicates the opposite.

 Exchange Rates

 Exchange rates determine how much one currency is worth in terms of another.
-They are crucial for international trade as they affect the prices of imports and exports.
-Factors influencing exchange rates include:
+They can affect international trade by influencing the prices of imports and exports:

 Globalisation

-Understanding international trade and the global economy is essential for grasping how economies interact and the implications of these interactions on national and global scales.
+Understanding international trade and the global economy is essential for grasping how countries interact economically.
+It highlights the importance of trade policies, exchange rates, and globalisation in shaping economic outcomes.

 Related topics: